WSU students: Kohberger spoke up in class — except when Moscow killings were the topic

 For Roberts, the allegations against and arrest of Kohberger remains stunning, and he continues to feel a sense of unease, he said.

-Much has been thrown into disarray, Roberts said, as the WSU department built around educating students why people commit horrific crimes is forced to confront the fact that one of its own now stands accused of perpetrating such an incident.
+Much has been thrown into disarray, Roberts said, as the WSU department built around educating students on why people commit horrific crimes is forced to confront the fact that one of its own now stands accused of perpetrating such an incident.

 “The stories you’re reading in the paper, the cases you’re reviewing, the studies you’re doing, it can become easy to forget that they’re connected to real people, and it’s the real world and real consequences,” Roberts said.
 “People lose people, and find their kid’s bed empty.
 There’s a real heaviness looking at that and realizing and remembering, this is not just some sterile academic subject.
 This is something that affects people.”